-ARTICLE 13.06 JURY DUTY
+ARTICLE 13.05 JURY DUTY.

-No deductions shall be made from the salary of an employee while on jury duty if the fee for jury duty is remitted to the county.
-If he/she has not so waived or remitted this stipend, he/she should be paid only for the time actually worked in his/her regular position.
-An employee accepted for jury duty shall immediately notify his/her department head in writing whether or not he/she waives or remits his/her jury fee to the County.
-In no event can any County employee, while serving on jury duty receive compensation in excess of that which he would regularly earn in his regular employment.
+No deductions shall be made from the salary of an employee while on jury duty if the fee for jury duty is waived or remitted to the county.
+If he has not so waived or remitted this stipend, he/she should be paid only for the time actually worked in his regular position.
+An employee accepted for jury duty shall immediately notify his Department Head in writing whether or not he waives or remits his jury fee to the county.
+In no event can any county employee, while serving on jury duty receive compensation in excess of that which he would regularly earn in his regular employment.